Rumpunzel/rpg-thingy/assets.md

 ### Sturdy

-`Sturdy` materials are needed to create weapons, armor, and build structures.
+`Sturdy` materials are needed to create simple weapons and build structures.
 This category encompasses lumber, stone, shelter, and access to high-society.

 ### Supple

-`Supple` materials are needed to create simple weapons, art, nurture animals, and prepare meals.
-This category encompasses wood, raw food, plants, and comfort (like a warm campfire).
+`Supple` materials are needed to create food, art, clothing and nurture animals.
+This category encompasses raw food, plants, and comfort (like a warm campfire).

 ### Precious

-`Precious` materials are needed to create precise mechanism, fine instruments, and draft contracts.
-This category encompasses metal, paper, inks, gemstones, rare flowers, information, and alignment with divination.
+`Precious` materials are needed to create refined weapons and armor, fine instruments, and draft contracts.
+This category encompasses metal, paper, ink, gemstones, rare flowers, and indispensable information.